Koshao-sys/book-store/README.md

 # 📖 Book Store <a name="about-project"></a>

-**Book Store** is a site that shows books adn there respective authors.
+**Book Store** is a site that shows books and there respective authors.
 It also shows a form for adding a new book and an author.

 ## 🛠 Built With <a name="built-with"></a>